To flavour schnapps, vodka or whatever base spirit you choose, you get the best result, if you use natural ingredients like...

 Many wild herbs, fruits and berries have much stronger taste and aromas than cultivated ones.

-So, whenever possible you should use wild edible plants or plant parts for your schnapps making.
+So, whenever possible you should use wild edible plants or plant parts for your schnapps and liqueur making.

 Wild plants grow in woods, heaths, field boundaries, dunes, meadows, hedgerows, wetlands, sandy areas, hillsides, etc. Some wild plants are easy to find.